muritador5050/Multi-vendor-E-commerce-Platform/README.md

 - **Scalability**: Modular architecture with separation of concerns
 - **Security**: Industry-standard security practices and authentication

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the ISC License.

 ## Author

 **Abdulazeez Muritador**
 - Email: muritador5050@gmail.com
-- GitHub: [Your GitHub Profile]
-- LinkedIn: [Your LinkedIn Profile]

 ## Support